#righttothefuture

 What is the Czech climate litigation?

-The association Czech Climate Litigation brings together 285 Czech residents who are concerned about the state’s inaction on climate protection.
+The association Czech Climate Litigation brings together more than 300 Czech residents who are concerned about the state’s inaction on climate protection.
 Our ranks include people from all corners of the Czech Republic and from different backgrounds, such as foresters, farmers, doctors, teachers and others who feel the effects of climate change in their work and leisure time.

 In cooperation with legal firm Frank Bold Advokáti and other plaintiffs directly affected by climate change, we have prepared and filed a lawsuit against the responsible ministries.
 According to our lawsuit and the expert evaluations we commissioned, the ministries are not taking sufficient measures to mitigate (reduce emissions) and adapt to climate change, thereby violating our human rights and international agreements.
 The goal of the lawsuit is to force the responsible actors to take more effective measures against climate change, no damages are sought.
 The lawsuit is now in the court process.